NMI is a gateway in Rock, as opposed to an API integration. Gateways offer a lot of power in Rock that API integrations don't offer and can't offer.

 That's is a good thing in that it means that NMI is likely stable and generally reliable.

-But it also means any issues churches have with payments are not going to be solved by NMI.
+But it also means any church specific issues with payments are unlikely to be solved by NMI.

 You also have to be ready to update Rock across your whole organization when an improvement/fix comes out.
 If you are stuck on a version of Rock because part of your organization is not ready to upgrade, you will wait even longer to get an NMI fix.

 NMI is great because it is a Rock Gateway and other Rock churches using it.
-But it also has a lot of limitations to consider before setting up your payments infrastructure on it.
+It also has a lot of limitations to consider before setting up your payments infrastructure on it.